 It Doesn't Happen Overnight

-In the mid-1990s, Richard Earl began soft-pedaling an idea inside America's auto capital: "seeing GM, along with the rest of the American auto industry, turn around and become design and innovation leaders again.
-The mission is about spreading awareness on a winning team of dynamic leaders at G.M. from the mid-twentieth century era who were, among other things, legendary at gaining market share.
-What did they do that was so remarkable?
-They created the greatest company of the 20th Century and as strange as it may seem, the inside track of this storyline never surfaced over the last half century."
+In 1996, Richard Earl began soft-pedaling an idea in Metro Detroit of, "Seeing General Motors, along with the rest of the American auto industry, turn around and become design and innovation leaders again.
+Part educational, it’s about spreading awareness on a winning team of dynamic leaders at GM from the mid-twentieth century era who were, among other things, legendary players at winning in business and gaining market share like no other American auto team has ever done.
+What did these indomitable leaders do that was so remarkable?
+Simply put, in numbers, stats and finance they created the greatest industrial company of the 20th Century and, most importantly, the inside track of this strangely alluring universe, about the Dream Team, never surfaced over the last half century."

 Emerging victorious from an intense bidding war that ultimately shattered a long-standing single-bid record at the Barrett-Jackson Classic Car Auction in Scottsdale, AZ, the Hendricks Car Collection has acquired the keys to a one-of-a-kind "dream" car -- the 1954 Oldsmobile F-88 concept car.
 On Saturday, January 29, 2005, this rarest of rare cars sold for an amazing $3 million.